RubendeBruin/DAVE-book/assets_and_resources.md

 ```

 To avoid name conflices assets can be imporeted using a pre-fix on the element names.
-To enable movement and rotation of the imporeted nodes as a whole it is possible to place all imported elements in an axis (container).
-This means all positions and rotations are given relative to this axis.
-Moving and rotating this axis will move/rotate all contained nodes.
+To enable movement and rotation of the imporeted nodes as a whole it is possible to place all imported elements in a frame (container).
+This means all positions and rotations are given relative to this frame.
+Moving and rotating this frame will move/rotate all contained nodes.

 ### Resources